Python 2 vs Python 3: Which to Learn?

 Need help installing Python 3?

-Django for Beginners is an in-progress book on how to create and deploy multiple Django applications.
+Django for Beginners is a book on how to create and deploy multiple Django applications.
 Starting with a simple “Hello, World” application it progresses through multiple web applications of increasing complexity showing Django best practices along the way.